 8. The Hartford (1810)

 The Hartford boasts one of the most famous logos in the business world, but the company admits it isn’t sure when the image of a majestic stag first appeared.
 The earliest one on record is rather famous, appearing on an 1861 insurance policy issued to Abraham Lincoln.
 The insurance company traces its roots to 1810 in Hartford, Connecticut.
-Today, The Hartford is one of the world’s top insurance and financial management firms, with 2010 net income of $1.7 billion.
+Today, the Hartford Financial Services Group Inc. is one of the world’s top insurance and financial management firms, with 2010 net income of $1.7 billion.

 7. Colgate (1806)

 A candlemaker named William Colgate founded the William Colgate & Co. in 1806 in New York City.
 Business was good, but it took almost a century for the company to begin mass-producing its most famous product.
 In 1896, Colgate introduced the sales of toothpaste in the type of tubes still used today.
 In 1928, Colgate merged with the Palmolive brand (itself a famous American brand dating to 1864) to create the current Colgate-Palmolive Co.
 Colgate toothpaste remains an iconic toothpaste brand, sold in 200 countries and territories worldwide.